TheNickOfTime/handbrake-web/docs/about-volume-mapping.md

 - The worker has `/mnt/cloud/media/video` mapped to `/video`

 This is likely to fail, for many of the same reasons that network synchronization would also fail.
 Moreover, the mechanisms that cloud storage providers use to load/offload files from/to the cloud are inconsistent and unpredictable.

+## Accessing your `/video` files outside of the containers

+This is really up to you and determined by your setup, but the most convenient way of doing this would be to make the directory you have mapped to `/video` accessible via a network file protocol.
+Some common options for this would be:

+- SMB
+- NFS
+- FTP/SFTP
+- WebDAV

+## A note on permissions

+HandBrake Web recommends that you specify a user to run the containers as, which left unspecified defaults to `root` (which is increasingly considered bad practice).
+If you do specify a user (as recommended) you need to ensure that user has read & write permissions for the directories you map into the container.

+Upon startup, HandBrake Web performs a robust permissions check on `/data` and `/video`.
+If those root directories don't have adequate permissions, the application will not start up (it won't be able to perform basic actions like create log files, etc).
+For any other files/folders within those directories that don't have adequate permissions, warnings will be logged to the console.

+If you are running into permissions issues, you will have to fix these yourself.
+You will want to make sure that the permissions match the user you are running the containers as.
+So if you have `user: 1000:1000` written in your compose file, you could run the following command on your host machine `sudo chown 1000:1000 -R /your/directory/path`.
+There are other methods of modifying permissions without changing ownership, but that is beyond the scope of this.